Before your first 31 days (and beyond)

 Enroll in Benefits during your initial 31-day period (Benefits are determined by the eligibility of your appointment)

-All eligible University of California employees will use the UCPath Online Employee Portal to enroll in benefits.
+All eligible University of California employees will use the UCPath Online Employee Portal (link is external)to enroll in benefits.
+You can also view links on Benefits at UC Berkeley and the Benefits of Belonging(link is external).

 Have you transferred to Berkeley from another UC campus?
 If you do not have a break in service, you do not need to re-enroll in Benefits through Berkeley as all current enrollments should automatically transfer.
-To confirm this, you can review your Benefits in UCPath and if you have any issues, submit a UCPath Inquiry by clicking "ask UCPath" from your UCPath Online Dashboard.
+To confirm this, you can review your Benefits in UCPath and if you have any issues, submit a UCPath Inquiry by clicking "ask UCPath" from your UCPath Online Dashboard(link is external).

-Eligible employees (except Postdocs) can use the following link for more information regarding benefits: https://ucnet.universityofcalifornia.edu/compensation-and-benefits/index.html.
+Eligible employees (except Postdocs) can use the following link for more information regarding benefits: https://ucnet.universityofcalifornia.edu/compensation-and-benefits/index.html(link is external).

 Health Benefits Presentations